VladaAlek/find-mysterious-word/README.md

 ## Further Project´s Development

 ####
- - provide the user with report about entering unacceptable data type
+ - provide the user with a report about entering unacceptable data type

  ####
- - provide the user how many tries have left before the game conclusion
+ - provide the user with how many tries are left before the game conclusion

 #### Timer
 [Count-Down_Timer](https://www.askpython.com/python/examples/countdown-with-for-loops "Count-Down_Timer")